What does it mean to mention the best restaurants in downtown Vancouver?

 As a third generation member of a BC fishing family, there are few things I want you to try more than the bounty from our beautiful coastline.

 Yaletown hotspot Blue Water Café may just do it the most justice.
-Here it’s about the freshest, highest quality, and most sustainable seafood delivered daily.
+This downtown restaurant is all about the freshest, most sustainable seafood delivered daily.

 The extensive raw bar features premium cuts of sushi and sashimi with some amazing imported oysters and caviar to boot.